msthomaz/bourgeon/docs/stylus.md

 # Stylus toolbelt

-Bourgeon comes by default with [stylus-loader]() and a few tools that plays nice together.
+Vuepack comes by default with [stylus-loader]() and a few tools that plays nice together.

 ## Media Queries